zachmayer/backblaze_analysis/README.md

 used that interval to sort the drives.
 Based on this analysis, the wdc wuh721816ale6l4 is the most reliable drive model in our data, with an estimated 5-year survival rate that is at least 97.46%.
-(In other words we are 95% confident that the wdc wuh721816ale6l4 will last at least 97.46% years).
+(In other words we are 95% confident that at least 97.46% of the wdc wuh721816ale6l4’s’ will last at least \` years).

 Here are the top drives from this analysis, by size. (for example, many manufacturers have drives in the 16TB range that are very reliable, but